stormpath/stormpath-aspnetcore/docs/registration.rst

 You can customize the form by simply changing the configuration.
 For example, while email and password will always be required, you could make first and last name optional.
 Or, you can ask the user for both an email address and a username.
 You can also specify your own custom fields!

-Each field item in ``web.register.form.fields`` has these configurable properties:
+Each field item in ``stormpath.web.register.form.fields`` has these configurable properties:

 * **enabled**: Whether the field exists on the form is and accepted in POST requests.
 * **visible**: Whether the field is visible on the form.